jganguly/jganguly.github.io/_posts/2019-08-21-Machine_Learning_and_the_Grand_Challenge.markdown

 ---
-title: Machine Learning & the Grand Challenge
+title: Machine Learning and the Grand Challenge
 author: Jaideep Ganguly
 ---